Q: What is a post allowance?

 many other posts around the world, goods are widely available but the quality

-of goods vary considerably, as well as the safety to shop at the less expensive
+of goods varies considerably, as well as the safety to shop at the less expensive

 stores and markets.
 How did the third